dav-cho/book-pile/README.md

 ## Contribution Guidelines
 In order to contribute or support, you can:
-- fork and clone this repo and submit pull requests or
+- Fork and clone this repo and submit pull requests
+or
 - Submit a new issue